At The Anchor Society, we are committed to protecting and respecting your privacy.

 Who are we?

-The Anchor Society has been supporting older people in Bristol for nearly 250 years.
-The Objects of the society are:
+The Anchor Society has been supporting older people in Bristol for over 250 years.

 THE OBJECTS OF THE CIO ARE THE RELIEF OF PERSONS OVER THE AGE OF 55 IN NEED OF FINANCIAL PROVISION AND OTHER PROVISION WITHIN THE POSTCODE AREAS OF BS, BA AND GL IN SUCH WAYS AS THE CIO SHALL FROM TIME TO TIME DETERMINE.